kailash-manasarovar/statement/docs/timeline/2025/january.md

 - It said absolutely nothing, and I'm not sure what I did with it.
 - It's shame if they have a copy, shame if they've "lost" it.
 - It's a shame-total situation for the powers that be.

+### Inma tells me she thinks Richard Freed is an Israeli spy

+- The night before I leave Madrid, Inma and I are walking on Gran Via after dinner.
+- She says: *do you remember Richard Freed, from when we were at the Spa in Samui?*
+- I had been [texting with him just the week before](../2024/december.md#richard-freed) at the Spa Beach resort.
+- I say yes.
+- Inma says: *I think he's an Israeli spy*.
+- I'm a little astonished about this random declaration, but as usual I file the event away for later.
+- I tell Inma, *Richard is definitely a spy, he's my favorite spy, and he is Jewish but he's not Israeli*.
+- I wonder if Paloma had told her to say this to me, and if it was for more distracting and blaming Israel for everything that looks like it's about to go tits up.
+- In September 2026, after a curious email exchange with Inma where she still seems to think I'm unaware of what she's been doing all these years since I met her in 2005, I email to ask her if Richard Freed is Paloma's boss at the Foreign Office in the UK.
+- She does not reply.

 ## Paul's best friend Lucy